Jin (Korean state): History

 The degree of the organization of Jin as a formal political state is unclear.
 It seems likely that it was a federation of small states much like the subsequent Samhan.
-For the state to be able to contend with its contemporary Wiman Joseon and send embassies to the court of the Western Han dynasty, there was probably some level of stable central authority.
+For the state to be able to contend with its contemporary Wiman Chosŏn and send embassies to the court of the Western Han dynasty, there was probably some level of stable central authority.
 Korean historian Ki-baek Lee (1984, p.
 24) also suggests that the kingdom's attempt to open direct contacts "suggests a strong desire on the part of Chin [Jin] to enjoy the benefits of Chinese metal culture."
-However, for the most part Wiman Joseon prevented direct contact between Jin and China.
+However, for the most part Wiman Chosŏn prevented direct contact between Jin and China.

-King Jun of Gojoseon is reported to have fled to Jin after Wiman seized his throne and established Wiman Joseon.
+King Jun of Old Chosŏn is reported to have fled to Jin after Wiman seized his throne and established Wiman Chosŏn.
 Some believe that Chinese mentions of Gaeguk or Gaemaguk (蓋馬國, literally means Kingdom of armored horses, located near Kaema Plateau) refers to Jin.
-Goguryeo is said to have conquered "Gaemaguk" in 26 AD, but this may refer to a different tribe in northern Korea.
-An official of Gojoseon called Yeok Gye Gyeong(歷谿卿), after failing to persuade Ugeo, is said to have defected from Gojoseon to Jin, which is described to be located at the East of Gojoseon.
+Goguryeo is said to have conquered "Gaemaguk" in 26 CE, but this may refer to a different tribe in northern Korea.
+An official of Old Chosŏn called Yeok Gye Gyeong (歷谿卿), after failing to persuade Ugeo, is said to have defected from Old Chosŏn to Jin, which is described to be located at the East of Old Chosŏn.

 Records are somewhat contradictory on Jin's demise: it either became the later Jinhan, or diverged into the Samhan as a whole.
 Archeological records of Jin have been found centered in territory that later became Mahan.

 Language

 Alexander Vovin, among others, suggests that Japonic languages, which he classifies as Peninsular Japonic, were spoken in large parts of southern Korea and Jeju before they were replaced by proto-Koreanic languages.
-While it is believed that Koreanic/proto-Koreanic and Japonic/proto-Japonic (i.e. Peninsular Japonic) co-existed in the southern Korean Peninsula for an extended period of time, the establishment of Koreanic speakers and their assimilation of Japonic speakers may have played a role in a Yayoi migration to the Japanese archipelago, believed to have occurred between 1,000 BC – 300 AD, which overlaps with the period in which Jin is attested.
-Given this overlap, it is possible that, as Kōno Rokurō and Vovin suggest was the case with the later Korean kingdom of Baekje with regards to Puyŏ languages and Han languages, Jin may have been a bilingual state with regards to Koreanic languages and Peninsular Japonic.
+While it is believed that Koreanic/proto-Koreanic and Japonic/proto-Japonic (i.e. Peninsular Japonic) co-existed in the southern Korean Peninsula for an extended period of time, the establishment of Koreanic speakers and their assimilation of Japonic speakers may have played a role in a Yayoi migration to the Japanese archipelago, believed to have occurred between 1,000 BCE–300 CE, which overlaps with the period in which Jin is attested.
+Given this overlap, it is possible that, as Kōno Rokurō and Vovin suggest was the case with the later Korean kingdom of Paekche with regard to Puyŏ languages and Han languages, Jin may have been a bilingual state with regard to Koreanic languages and Peninsular Japonic.

-South Korean historian Ki-Moon Lee classified the Puyŏ languages leading to "Goguryo-Baekje-Wa" and the Han languages, the direct ancestor of modern Korean leading to "Gojoseon-Silla.”
+South Korean historian Ki-Moon Lee classified the Puyŏ languages leading to "Goguryeo–Paekche–Wa" and the Han languages, the direct ancestor of modern Korean leading to "Old Chosŏn–Silla.”

 While, Japanese historian Hideto Ito classified the Ye and Wa into the same language family.